Huanz86251/RUST_Project/backend/README.md

 # User guide for backend server without client (Only Curl)
-## For developer who want to try server with local database:
+## For developer who want to try run their server with local database:
 cargo run
 BASE=http://localhost:8080